DesmetQuentin/pyseasters/docs/database/gsdr.rst

 .. attention::

-   The GSDR dataset is **not publicly distributed!** Before using this data for published work, please first contact **Erwan Cornillault** at CNRM -- who we got this data from -- to get the approval of the team behind the dataset.
+   The GSDR dataset is **not publicly distributed!** Before using this data for published work, please first contact the CNRM branch of SEASTERS -- who we got this data from -- to get the approval of the team behind the dataset.
 Also check this page's :ref:`How to cite <gsdr-cite>` section.